documentation v0.0.1

 Recommended for most users

-• Ideal for students, first-time users, shared computers
+• Good for students, first-time users, and shared computers

 Installation Steps

-1. Download the bundle installer .exe from the release page.
+1. Download the Bundle installer from the release page.

 metis Lite